harta55/EnTAP/docs/source/basic_usage.rst

 ....

-It is generally recommended that a user select at least three databases with varying levels of NCBI curation.
+It is generally recommended that a user select at least three databases with varying levels of curation.
 Unless the species is very non-model (i.e. does not have close relatives in databases such as RefSeq, it is not necessary to use the full NR database which is less curated).

 To run configuration with a sample database, the command is as follows: